 The intention was to have the 2 platforms interlinked.
 I always wanted to share my blog posts with others who were journeying with complex diseases and trying to find ways to accept their circumstances.
 A blog and linked forum seemed like the best approach and I feel incredibly blessed my vision has become a reality.

-If my experiences can help even a few readers and members, my work is not in vain.
+If my experiences can help even a few readers, listeners and members, my work is not in vain.

 I’m learning though I need to give myself permission to walk away from time to time, and let my Medical Musings Friends muse among themselves.
 Just while I rest a while and allow myself to digest all the stories I take on board.

-I love my forum is now 3 years old, I have an amazing team of Moderators helping me.
+I love my forum is turning 4 years old, on the 14th January 2021.
+I have an amazing team of Moderators helping me.
 The members are also well and truly capable of caring for each other, without me needing to be involved in every conversation.
 I count that as success!

 I need to make sure I don’t create a new “rat race” for myself and I know my members, my chronic illness friends, wouldn’t want me to either.